 - A gaming app store.
 The Apple VR headset will have its own store so that users can purchase games and other VR-compatible apps.

 - Video-conferencing capability.
 The Apple VR headset can double as a super high-tech communication system for virtual meetings.

 - Video-streaming capability.
 Users will be able to enjoy immersive film and TV show experiences with the Apple VR headset.

 - Vision-auto correct feature.
-A new patent hints that Apple may be implementing a vision auto-correct feature so that users can ditch their glasses while enjoying their VR headset.
+A patent discovered in June 2020 hints that Apple may be implementing a vision auto-correct feature so that users can ditch their glasses while enjoying their VR headset.